Solar hot water system

 Solar tubes free of lime deposits

-The project has a Payback Time of the Investment of less than one year.
-Merus technology is currently being included in other hydraulic systems of the hotel, such as the cold water network, the hot water recirculation network in the rooms and in the kitchen and bathroom systems.
+The project has a return on investment of less than one year.
+Merus technology is currently being included in other hydraulic systems of the hotel, such as the cold water network, the hot water recirculation network for the rooms and in the kitchen and bathroom systems.